Tietoevry-Create/gh-actions-workshop/tasks/3/README.md

 Jobs are great for grouping up steps that are related to each other, and to otherwise keep the workflow file clean.
 They often can be run entire independently of each other, therefore making them great for parallelization.

-## 3.1 Test, lint and format
+## 3.1 Test and lint

 In the previous task, we learned how to build the project.
 We're still missing some safeguards though.
-We should run our unit tests, we should check that we have no linting errors (check that there are no mistakes that can lead to bugs) and we should check that our code is formatted correctly.
+We should run our unit tests, and we should check that we have no linting errors (check that there are no mistakes that can lead to bugs).

 We can see in the [`package.json`](../../package.json) file that we have a few `scripts` available.
 These can all be run with `npm run <script name>`: